 Avoid this Mulching Mistake!

 Never make a mulch volcano!
 This is when you pile mulch up around the base of your tree’s trunk.
 We’ve all seen trees mulched this way but that doesn’t mean it’s the right way to do it.
 In fact, mulch volcanoes are one of the leading causes of tree death.
+Learn more about the why, when, and how to mulch a tree here.

 Remember that you always want to see your tree’s trunk flare (the area at the tree base that widens out just before the roots start).